Medical Coder and Biller

 Medicine

-Students learn to transition to ICD-10-CM and the associated 5010 transaction standard.
+Students learn how to utilize the new ICD-10-CM and the associated 5010 transaction standard.
 Students are introduced to electronic medical records and documentation.

 College of Health Careers